marybethbrauns/mathstats/README.md

 This confirms that the boundary of the stability region is exactly the imaginary axis.

+#### Enhanced Explanation of Figure 7

+**Figure 7: A-Stability of the Trapezoidal Method** (trapezoidal_method_a_stability_complex_plane_analysis.png) provides a striking visual representation of the method's exceptional stability properties.
+The figure has several important features that merit explanation:

+1. **Complete Left Half-Plane**: The blue-shaded region covering the entire left half of the complex plane illustrates that the trapezoidal method is A-stable.
+This means that for any problem whose eigenvalues have negative real parts, the method will be unconditionally stable regardless of step size.

+2. **Imaginary Axis Boundary**: The black contour line along the imaginary axis represents where |R(z)| = 1 exactly.
+This means that for pure oscillatory problems (with eigenvalues on the imaginary axis), the trapezoidal method preserves the amplitude of oscillations perfectly.

+3. **Comparison with Euler's Method**: The red curve shows Euler's stability region for comparison – a small circle of radius 1 centered at (-1,0).
+This dramatic contrast explains why explicit methods like Euler often require impractically small steps for stiff problems, while the trapezoidal method remains stable with any step size.

+The subtitle "Entire Left Half-Plane Is Stable" emphasizes the most significant property of the trapezoidal method.
+This feature makes it particularly valuable for stiff differential equations, where the range of time scales in the problem would otherwise force explicit methods to use extremely small step sizes.

 #### Theoretical Significance and Practical Implications

 The stability analysis reveals that the trapezoidal method is **A-stable**, meaning its stability region includes the entire left half of the complex plane.
 This has profound implications for numerical ODE solving: